-Comparing Jamestown & Plymouth
+Comparing Jamestown & Plymouth Colonies

-If we look at the United States on a map today, it is very difficult to imagine that where we see borders, cities, and states, there once existed nothing but open land, vast fields, uncharted mountain ranges, and miles of untouched wilderness.
+If we look at the United States on a map today, it is very difficult to imagine that where we see borders, cities, and states, there once existed nothing but open land, uncharted mountain ranges, and miles of untouched wilderness.

-North America was a highly desired destination for exploration and settlement.
-From the early 1500’s, expeditions from Europe to North America were funded by kings and queens in hopes of expanding their territories across the world.
-The terrain was treacherous with unknown dangers and many attempts to settle in this new land were faced with failure.
+North America was a highly desired destination for exploration and settlement for Europeans.
+In the early 1500s, expeditions from Europe to North America were funded by Europe's kings and queens in hopes of expanding their territories across the world.
+The voyages were treacherous with unknown dangers and many attempts to settle in this new land were faced with failure.

 The region was warm and had fertile soil, making it a perfect place for growing crops, specifically tobacco.
-Sponsored by the Virginia Company, Jamestown was originally established for economic reasons, and within a few years of settlement, the colonists built plantations and became prosperous selling their crops overseas.
-Colonists of Jamestown were supporters of the Church of England.
+Sponsored by a joint stock company known as the Virginia Company of London, Jamestown was originally established as a profit-making enterprise.
+The first settlers looked for gold and other natural resources that could bring a profit to the company's investors.

 Although their reasons for settling were different, the settlements had many similar experiences.
 Jamestown and Plymouth both faced harsh and demanding climates and struggled with hunger, disease, and death.
 In their first years they had much difficulty establishing housing and finding a sustainable source of food.